oilandsugar/ritual-dust/content/works/illustration/commissions.md

 The prices can vary more for this kind of project depending on the complexity and the resources needed to complete it, once we have discussed about it more I'll be able to give you a quote.
 The files I send you when it is done is a high-quality scan of the drawing or painting large enough to be printed on a vinyl sleeve, if you’re interested in owning the original piece we could discuss that at that point.

-Please note that these prices are only for the artwork itself and not for the layout and typography, I can also do that either for a digital release (adding the name of the album and the band) or for a physical release with a full sleeve designs and possibly complementary illustrations
+Please note that these prices are only for the artwork itself and not for the layout and typography, I can also do that either for a digital release (adding the name of the album and the band) or for a physical release with a full sleeve designs and possibly complementary illustrations.

 <div class="row">
 <div class="flex-1 small-padding-left small-padding-right">